Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 Duration: 10

 1..
 We are going to start building our pipelines starts by declaring [dbt sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources).
-For this lets create a **models/l10_staging/sources.yml** file and add the following configuration:
+For this let's create a **models/l10_staging/sources.yml** file and add the following configuration:

 ```yml
 version: 2